Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

 .. rubric:: Resource Utilization

-The following table summarizes the resource utilization of ISP multistream generated using Vitis HLS 2023.1 tool on ZCU102 board.
+The following table summarizes the resource utilization of ISP multistream generated using the Vitis HLS 2024.1 tool on a ZCU102 board.

-.. table:: ISP multistream Resource Utilization Summary
+.. table:: ISP Multistream Resource Utilization Summary

     +----------------+----------------------+-------------------------------------------------+